Percy Name Meaning: Discover the Origins and Significance of the Name

 The name Percy has a literal interpretation that means “one who pierces the valley.”
 This interpretation is derived from the French surname from the place name Perci-en-Auge.

-See also Ethan Name Meaning: Discover the Origins and Significance of the Name Ethan
+See also Angela Name Meaning: Origin and Significance

 Symbolic Meaning